TAKE ACTION ON CLIMATE CHANGE. Make the pledge to act on climate change. We will support you.

 FRIDAYS FOR FUTURE – in Sudbury and all around the world, kids are asking adults to act on climate change to protect their future.
 Youth - you can add your voices.
 Adults - you can answer that call.

 Join local Fridays for Future youth for their weekly Friday climate strikes.
-The usual location is Brady and Paris, but please check the Facebook event to confirm.
+Strikes have moved on-line for now.
+Check the Facebook event.

 MAY 28, 2019, GREATER SUDBURY UNANIMOUSLY DECLARED A CLIMATE EMERGENCY, MADE CLIMATE ACTION A PRIORITY AND SET A PATH FOR A PLAN TO REDUCE OUR CARBON EMISSIONS TO NET ZERO BY 2050, AND TO PROTECT OUR COMMUNITY FROM CLIMATE IMPACTS.
 Thank you to Council and to all who helped make this happen.
 As a City and as a community, we now begin the work in earnest to reduce our carbon emissions and prepare for climate impacts.
 Stay connected so that we can all contribute by continuing to be a voice for climate action and/or taking personal action.